zouzias/qlocktwo-angular/README.md

-# qlocktwo-angular
+## qlocktwo-angular

-A Qlocktwo front end in Angular that displays letter grids.
+A [Qlocktwo](http://www.qlocktwo.com) front end in Angular that displays time with English words.

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.14.0.

 ## Build & development

 Run `grunt` for building and `grunt serve` for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.

 ## See also

-A project for generating letter grids: [Qlocktwo-grid-generator](https://github.com/zouzias/qlocktwo-grid-generator.git)
+* A project for generating letter grids: [Qlocktwo-grid-generator](https://github.com/zouzias/qlocktwo-grid-generator.git)
+* Deploy application to heroku, [qlocktwo-angular-deploy](https://github.com/zouzias/qlocktwo-angular-deploy)